 Any sticky taffy, candied nuts, or hard cookies should be avoided.
 Be careful with cotton candy too, sticky foods are a challenge with braces.
 Instead, opt for a soft elephant ear or some soft serve ice cream.
 Then you’ll be fueled to ride rides until the sun goes down!

 You CAN feel beautiful and have a successful date night while wearing braces.
 Also, you can always pack a toothbrush if you want to be super prepared.
-If you’re nervous about eating a certain food while in treatment, never hesitate to schedule an appointment with Dr. Garrett and Dr. Boyd before consuming.
+If you’re nervous about eating a certain food while in treatment, never hesitate to schedule an appointment with Dr. Boyd and Dr. Perez-Cisneros before consuming.
 Happy noshing!